Weizhe-Chen/KnowledgeGraph/README.md

     * Enable **Enforce HTTPS**.
     * Now your knowledge graph can be accessed via `https://your-github-user-name.github.io/KnowledgeGraph/index.html`.

+## Support
+If you find this repository useful, please consider giving it a :star:.
+Your support helps keep the project active and up to date.
+Thanks for your support!

 ## Acknowledgements 👏

 We would like to thank the following tools and resources for making this project possible: